ONSdigital/registers-performance-tests/README.md

 `JAVA_OPTS="-DconfigName=ai-api-addresses-mock-data -DCONCURRENT_USERS=101" sbt "gatling:test" "gatling:lastReport"`
 this will run the gatling test against an endpoint defined under the key `ai-api-addresses-mock-data` in one of the configuration files under `conf` directory.

+Customize the endpoint by using the `BASE_URL` property like so:
+`JAVA_OPTS="-DconfigName=ai-api-addresses-mock-data -DCONCURRENT_USERS=1000 -DBASE_URL=http://localhost:9000" sbt "gatling:test" "gatling:lastReport"`

 To run a specific simulation:
 `JAVA_OPTS="-DconfigName=ai-api-addresses-mock-data -DCONCURRENT_USERS=101" sbt "gatling:testOnly uk.gov.ons.gatling.simulations.RegistersSimulation" "gatling:lastReport"`